 Well, without further adieu, let me tell you about some specific Hix Heat Presses.

-A 15×15 press would be likely sufficient for all you need.
-It can do all sizes of t-shirt.However, the size of your transfer will be limited to approximately 14×14.
+Sizewise, a 15×15 inch press will likely be big enough for your needs.
+It can press all sizes of t-shirt.However, the size of your transfer will be limited to approximately 14×14.

 If you thought you were going to be doing plenty of XL shirts, you would be better off getting the larger size press.
 If money or space in the home and business aren’t an issue for you, get the 16 x 20 even if you’re only going to be pressing baby onesies!